Nandini

 “We launched India’s first biodegradable milk packets made from corn starch as a pilot project in Kanakapura on World Environment Day.
 Today, I’m happy to see this sustainable initiative by @nandinikmf & #BAMUL gaining momentum across the state… With Bengaluru using nearly 25 lakh plastic milk packets daily, this is a game changer for our environment,” DK Suresh, president BAMUL tweeted.

-Though the company has claimed it degrades in six months, experts argue it would not be possible to decompose this material in a natural condition.
+Though the company has claimed it degrades in six months, experts argue it would not be possible to decompose this material under natural conditions.

-Also while cornstarch pouches offer environmental benefits like biodegradability, they also have several disadvantages.
+Also, while cornstarch pouches offer environmental benefits such as biodegradability, they have several disadvantages.

 These include higher production costs, potential resource competition with food production, limited composting infrastructure, and functional limitations compared to traditional plastics.
-As such it remains to be seen if Nandini’s experiment is successful or it is forced to go back to plastic.
+As such, it remains to be seen if Nandini’s experiment is successful or if it is forced to go back to plastic.